wp-shark/smart-heading/readme.txt

 == Developer Notes ==

 This plugin uses npm and webpack to build and minify assets.
-If you want to access the original, uncompressed code, it is located in the `https://github.com/wp-shark/smart-heading` directory within the plugin.
+If you want to access the original, uncompressed code, it is located in the `https://github.com/wp-shark/smart-heading` directory.

 ### How to Build the Plugin